k-gerner/Game-Pigeon-Solvers/Connect 4 AI/README.md

 the index of the column (0-6)

 ### ✨ New in Version 2.1
+* You can now save the game by typing `s`.
+This will create a save file named `saved_game.txt` which contains save data for the current game state.
+When you start a new game, if a save state is detected, you will be asked if you would like to resume that game.
 * At the end of the game, the average time taken per move will be displayed for each player.